jianpingliao1991/steedos.org/docs/metadata/object/field.md

 The field type is boolean.

-If this property is configured, the contents of this field are ignored in steedos when validating data formats.
+If this property is configured, the contents of this field are ignored in Steedos when validating data formats.

 ### min/max